filswan/swan-provider/README.md

 ## Step 2.
 Start swan_miner
 ### Step 2.1 Modify config file with the miner information

-Modify congfig.toml file in folder swan-miner with the information of the miner, such as filecoin miner id,
+Modify congfig.toml file in folder swan-miner with the information of the miner, such as filecoin miner id, api key and access token.

-For config.toml
+For config.toml,

 [main]